16pixels/Valisette/docs/guide/README.md

 Valisette is still a work in progress.
 There are a few things that it currently does not support but are planned:

-* Existing project installation mode
+* Existing project installation mode with soft copy
-* Compiler only installation mode
-* Boilerplate only installation mode
-* Modular React support
-* Modular Typescript support
-* Modular Webpack devserver with HMR support
+* Existing project updater (mainly for webpack files)
 * [Advanced code splitting](https://hackernoon.com/the-100-correct-way-to-split-your-chunks-with-webpack-f8a9df5b7758) by making every chunk a bundle

 Contributions are welcome!